P.A.R.T.S.

 P.A.R.T.S.
 IS A SCHOOL FOR CONTEMPORARY DANCE.

-IN THE FIRST CYCLE `TRAINING' IT PROVIDES IN-DEPTH TECHNICAL TRAINING.
+IN THE BACHELOR TRAINING CYCLE IT PROVIDES IN-DEPTH TECHNICAL TRAINING.

-IN THE CONTINUING CYCLE 'STUDIOS' THE FOCUS IS FULLY ON THE YOUNG MAKER.
+IN THE CONTINUING MASTER STUDIOS CYCLE THE FOCUS IS FULLY ON THE YOUNG MAKER.

 P.A.R.T.S.
 MAKES NO DISTINCTION IN ITS PROGRAM BETWEEN DANCERS AND CHOREOGRAPHERS.
 THE SCHOOL HELPS YOUNG PEOPLE DEVELOP INTO INDEPENDENT AND CREATIVE ARTISTS.